INDUSTRY MEMBERSHIP & THE INDUSTRY ADVISORY COMMITTEE

 IAC dues provide support for ISAPP activities.
 ISAPP is a credible, science-based voice focused on advancing the science of probiotics and prebiotics.
 Our all-academic Board of Directors considers industry input but functions independently.
 ISAPP accomplishments are only possible through funding by our IAC members.
 If you value these types of activities, then by supporting ISAPP, you ensure that these activities continue.
 Summaries of ISAPP activities are found here.

-IAC members can attend the ISAPP annual meeting.
-Every year, ISAPP holds a by-invitation-only meeting focused on emerging science in probiotics, prebiotics and the microbiome.
+IAC members can attend the ISAPP annual meeting, which is typically by-invitation-only.
+This meeting focuses on emerging science in probiotics, prebiotics and the microbiome.
 The meeting combines plenary lectures; small, topical, discussion-based workshops; short, late breaking news talks; student posters; and ample opportunity to network with the top experts in the field.
 The only industry scientists included in the meeting are from IAC companies.
 Your membership ensures that you can send up to 2 representatives to the annual meeting.
 There is no cost for registration, but industry attendees must pay their own travel and accommodations.

 ISAPP membership expands and strengthens our scientific and regulatory network on prebiotics, which can help us in future collaborations.